NatWeiss/RapidGame/README.md

 If you need cross-platform monetization, in-app purchasing, virtual economies, social networking, async multiplayer, analytics and/or ads then get [RapidGame Pro](http://www.binpress.com/app/rapidgame-pro-for-ios-android-facebook/1802).
 It has an example game called Lemonade Exchange written using the Cocos2D JS engine which includes all of the previously mentioned features and works on Facebook, iOS, Mac and Android.
 Support for more platforms is planned.

-Run
----

-To run your Unity game just open the project in [Unity](https://unity3d.com/unity/download) and click the triangular Play button.
-The Breakout clone currently plays using the arrow keys to move the paddle and spacebar to launch the ball.

-To run your [Corona](http://coronalabs.com/products/corona-sdk/starter/) game just run the Corona Simulator then open your `main.lua` file.

-To run your [Cocos2D JS](http://cocos2d-x.org/product#cocos2dx-js) game in a browser just launch the server `cd MyGame && ./run-server` and visit [localhost:8000](http://localhost:8000).

-To run your Cocos2D JS game natively for iOS or Mac, just open `proj.ios_mac/MyGame.xcodeproj` and Run.
-Note that you will need to have completed the `rapidgame prebuild` command so that Cocos2D X static libraries can be linked against.

-To run your Cocos2D JS game for Android: `cd MyGame/proj.android && make && make run`.
-This also requires Cocos2D X static libraries, so make sure to `rapidgame prebuild`.

-To run your [Titanium](http://www.appcelerator.com/titanium/) game just open Titanium Studio and File > Import... > Existing Projects into Workspace.
-Select your MyGame directory.
-Make sure you have the [Platino](http://lanica.co/products/platino/engine/) SDK installed.

 More About Prebuilding
 ----------------------